Building a conduit for Waipā creatives

-A desire to see artists receive as much return from their artwork as possible is behind a new initiative which opened yesterday in Te Awamutu.
+A desire to see artists receive as much return from their artwork as possible is behind a new initiative that opened last weekend in Te Awamutu.

-The Waipā Creative Conduit is the brainchild of Kihikihi ceramic artist Alex Wilkinson who has teamed up with Te Awamutu disability provider Enrich+ and gallery manager, watercolour artist Rebecca Dowman-Ngapo.
+The Waipā Creative Conduit is the brainchild of Kihikihi ceramic artist Alex Wilkinson, who has teamed up with Te Awamutu disability provider Enrich+ and gallery manager and watercolour artist Rebecca Dowman-Ngapo.

 A community pop-up gallery inside Enrich’s Teasdale Street building will display, celebrate and advocate for local artists.

-“It is a way to connect our brilliant and diverse creative community and connect this community with both the disability and the wider general community,” says Alex.
+“It is a way to connect our brilliant and diverse creative community and connect this community with both the disability community and the wider, general community,” says Alex.

-The gallery will be open Tuesdays to Fridays from midday to 6pm and from 10am to 1pm on Saturdays.
+The gallery will be from open 12pm to 6pm on Tuesdays to Fridays, and from 10am to 1pm on Saturdays.

 “Our main goal is to empower people to be creative and artists to build skills and connections for collaboration and sustainable incomes,” says Alex.